GUZiGit/INF558Group/README.md

 ##### Spider Logic

 1. Registrate to master
+   1. for master - create topic for this spider
-2. Wait until Kafka message come
+2. Subscribe topic and wait until Kafka message come
 3. Decode Kafka message
    1. Quit command
    2. urls to crawl